Shopify vs Etsy? You must be the creative type, huh! But let me quickly get this off the table:

 Both platforms offer plenty of opportunities to expand your reach and acquire new customers.
 Shopify is much more flexible and allows you to sell on platforms like Facebook, Pinterest, Google, Amazon, eBay, Instagram, etc. Best part?
 You can sell on Etsy too.

-There are many benefits to selling on marketplaces, but there are also drawbacks which can limit your growth.
+There are many benefits to selling on marketplaces, but there are also drawbacks that can limit your growth.
 And one of these limitations is the fact that you’re like a renter on these platforms.
-You get on the wrong side of the Landlord, you can be kicked just as fast.
+If you get on the wrong side of the Landlord, you can be kicked just as fast.

 Etsy, like other marketplaces, owns everything.
 That includes customer data & relationships and the very own store you’re selling on.
 Also, Etsy can make changes to its SEO algorithm without notice, potentially affecting your sales overnight.

 While this may sound far-fetched, the truth is that marketplaces don’t exist to help you but to help themselves.
 They want the focus to be on the products, not the sellers.